 Public Relations and Management

-Bachelor of Commerce (Public Relations) & Bachelor of Commerce (Management) – Double Major – BCom(Curtin)
+Bachelor of Commerce (Public Relations and Management) – Double Major – BCom(Curtin)

 Public Relations (PR) is about managing communications, reputation and relationships for organisations.
 It involves attracting and retaining the support of customers, employees, investors, communities and other stakeholders critical to an organisation’s success.

 PR professionals work in a wide variety of organisations and industries.
 They may provide advice to management and decision-makers at the highest level, and work closely with the media.